 I’ve always been “a big eater”, but my foray into food scholarship began in my MA program in Anthropology at the University of Alberta.
 There, I combined my interests in migration, gender and food in an ethnographic study of the role of food in gendered, ethnic identity for a group of Southern Sudanese women living in the meatpacking town of Brooks, Alberta.
 I had incredible support at the UofA, from both my supervisor, Dr. Helen Vallianatos, and the Prairie Metropolis Centre, an interdisciplinary research centred devoted to connecting research, policy and programming related to immigration and integration.
 I turned this study into my MA thesis and published a piece about it in 2012 in Anthropologica.

 In 2012, I moved from Alberta to the University of Toronto and embarked on the next stage of my development as a food scholar and sociologist.
 In the first three years, I benefited from the wealth of course offerings at UofT and honed my methodological skills.
-Now that I am beginning my dissertation work, I am grateful for the support and guidance I have both from my supervisor, Dr. Josée Johnston, and from my colleagues at Culinaria, the multidisciplinary Food Research Centre at UofT.
-I have benefited from funding from the Social Sciences and Humanities Research Council of Canada, and also from the Culinaria where I was one of their 2016 Connaught Doctoral Fellows.
+Now that I am working through my dissertation, I am grateful for the support and guidance I have both from my supervisor, Dr. Josée Johnston, and from my colleagues at Culinaria, the multidisciplinary Food Research Centre at UofT.
+I have benefited from funding from the Social Sciences and Humanities Research Council of Canada, and also from Culinaria where I was one of their 2016 Connaught Doctoral Fellows.

 As I look forward to my career as a food and inequality scholar, I remain committed to excellence in research and teaching, and in making my work accessible to the people most affected by it.